 Section 427.22 of the NEC states that each branch circuit supplying electric heat equipment shall have “ground-fault protection of equipment” with exceptions.
 The main exception is that in industrial environments, continued operation of the heating equipment is necessary for safe operation of equipment or processes.
 In these cases, the circuit need not be disconnected from the supply, but an alarm shall be required.

-Some installations are designed so the sensor contact operates in a “fail safe” mode.
-Here, the sensor operates the output contact as soon as the power supply energizes the sensor.
+Some installations are designed so the relay contact operates in a “fail safe” mode.
+Here, the relay operates the output contact as soon as the power supply energizes the relay.
 These models have a reverse contact action when the fault current exceeds the trip point, or if the power supply is lost.

 Detailed examination of the control circuit is recommended.
-Imagine this scenario: An auto-reset ground fault sensor trips due to a fault over the trip point thereby de-energizing the offending load.
-This removes the fault current, and will cause the ground fault sensor to return to the untripped condition.
-If this contact action again re-energizes the load and the fault is still present, the sensor will trip again, setting up a cycle of frustration for the user.
+Imagine this scenario: An auto-reset ground fault relay trips due to a fault over the trip point thereby de-energizing the offending load.
+This removes the fault current, and will cause the ground fault relay to return to the untripped condition.
+If this contact action again re-energizes the load and the fault is still present, the relay will trip again, setting up a cycle of frustration for the user.

-NK Technologies is constantly working on improvements to their sensors.
-If you would like to speak with an expert in the field of current sensing regarding your specific application, please contact our technical support representatives.
+NK Technologies is constantly working on improvements to their relays.
+If you would like to speak with an expert in the field of current relaying regarding your specific application, please contact our technical support representatives.